 Leaving The Scene of an Accident: Four Things You Should Know

-Car accidents are very common – in fact, the Florida Department of Highway Safety and Motor Vehicles reported over 400,000 car crashes in the state in 2018 alone.
-And in many cases of car accidents, drivers who are able will immediately stop to see if the other driver is all right, as well as to call 911, examine any damage and stay to give a statement to police.
+Car accidents are prevalent – in fact, the Florida Department of Highway Safety and Motor Vehicles reported over 400,000 car crashes in the state in 2018 alone.
+And in many cases of car accidents, able drivers will immediately stop to see if the other driver is all right, as well as to call 911, examine any damage and stay to give a statement to police.
 But, in some cases, a driver may have an automatic instinct to flee the scene.

 Often, leaving the scene of an accident is referred to as a “hit-and-run,” in which one driver, typically the at-fault party, flees the accident without providing sufficient information on the crash or providing help.
 See four things below that you should know about hit-and-runs and leaving the scene.